Mote3D/Mote3D_toolbox/README.md

 Mote3D is an adaptable open-source software toolbox for the generation of random particulate microstructure models with periodic boundaries.
-Mote3D can be used to generate models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, ceramics, powders or open-cell foams.
+Mote3D can be used to generate models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, partially sintered ceramics, powders or open-cell foams.
 These models can be employed, for example, to analyse the relation between microstructure and overall mechanical, electrical or thermal properties by virtual material testing.

 ![Exemplary microstructure models](docs/examples/microstructures.jpg "Exemplary microstructure models")